 Where You Can Learn To Be A Mermaid

-Mermaiding well and truly became a 'thing' last Summer, making the dreams of little mermaids and mermen a reality.
-So are you ready to become a real life Ariel?
-You can!
+Mermaiding well and truly became a 'thing' in Summer of 2016, making the dreams of little mermaids and mermen a reality.
+So even if you're late to the party, now is the time to become a real life Ariel!
 From kid's classes, holiday workshops and birthday parties to adult water workouts with a twist, everyone's invited to get in on the mermaiding action.

 Everyone Has A Little Mermaid In Them

 Little kids dreaming of becoming a mermaid when they grow up are now not to be chuckled at!
-‘Mermaiding’ is the new fun leisure and fitness activity taking Sydney pools by storm.
-Back in September 2016, the Des Renford Leisure Centre in Maroubra welcomed Michaela Werner’s ‘No Ripples’ mermaid school, according to The Daily Telegraph.
-Werner told The Daily Telegraph: “Mermaiding is an exciting new water activity that combines fitness and fantasy in a unique way.
-We teach children and adults how to use the monofins correctly and safely to efficiently move through the water.
-Swimming with a monofil is much faster than conventional swimming, so you can experience a completely new way of swimming, which is exciting and exhilarating.”
-No Ripples initially launched in Wollongong last Summer.
+‘Mermaiding’ is a leisure and fitness activity taking Sydney pools by storm.
+Back in September 2016, the Des Renford Leisure Centre in Maroubra welcomed Michaela Werner’s ‘No Ripples’ mermaid school.
+Since then No Ripples has launched in Newcastle, Wollongong, Coogee and Artarmon.

 Michaela Werner via Illawarra Mercury